 All NHS organisations must comply with the NHS Care Records Guarantee.
 The document sets out the rules that govern how patient information is used in the NHS and what controls a patient can have over this.

-We will not disclose your information to third parties without your consent unless there are exceptional circumstances.
+We will not disclose your information to third parties outside health and social care without your consent unless there are exceptional circumstances.
 These may be in situations when the health and safety of others is at risk, or where the law permits information to be passed on.
 Anyone who receives information from us is also under a legal duty to keep it confidential.

 We are required by law to report certain information to the appropriate authorities.
 This is only provided after formal permission has been given by a qualified health professional.